 Proprietary Respiratory Platform

 We continue to advance several proprietary discovery-stage respiratory programs.
-We expect to share data and rationale for advancement of one of our proprietary respiratory programs at a medical meeting in the second half of this year.
+We expect to share data and rationale for advancement of one of our proprietary respiratory programs at a medical meeting in 2021.

 AstraZeneca Respiratory Collaboration Beyond PRS-060/AZD1402